 Some of our current projects are outlined below.
 Opportunities exist for undergraduate and graduate students to participate in our ongoing research activities or to develop new research studies in these areas.

-A final focus of interest concerns the topic of pain sensitivity.
-We have documented aberrant pain sensitivity in healthy people who have a biological relative with schizophrenia.
-Current projects are exploring pain perception in people who engage in self-harming behaviors such as cutting and burning.
+Another focus of ongoing interest concerns the topic of pain sensitivity.
+We have documented aberrant pain sensitivity in healthy people who have a biological relative with schizophrenia, and methods to modify pain detection and sensitivity in individuals who engage in non-suicidal self-injury.
+Upcoming projects further explore psychological and physical pain perception in people who suffer from borderline personality disorder or who engage in such self-injurious behaviors as cutting and burning.